hchen626/SAS/Dates/README.md

 # Dates

 ## Topics
-1. Dynamic Date Calculation and Store in Macro Variables
+1. Dynamic Date Calculation and then store the values inside macro variables to be used elsewhere in the code